 Next, you enter the theater through a ritualized practice that we’ve concocted.
 It’s safe and doesn’t stain.
 That part doesn’t stain.
 Just remember to speak loudly.
 After said ritualized practice you are handed a menu.
 Other theaters, who subscribe to dated practices, might refer to it as a “program.”

 The Menu contains a list of 30 play titles, and above the stage there is a clothesline with the numbers 1 – 30.
 Coincidence?
-No. It’s not.
+No, it’s not.
 It’s planned.
-We also purposely put a dark room timer with 60 minutes inside up there somewhere, too.
-These things don’t just happen.
+We also purposely put a dark room timer with 60 minutes up there somewhere, too.
+These things don’t just happen by themselves.

 The performance will begin!
 You will be excited!
 You will be involved!
 At the start, we will turn on the dark room timer, which will tic-tic down to 0:00.
 In those 60 minutes we will attempt to perform all thirty of those plays you see there on your menu.

 Great question!
 And the answer is, YOU choose the order.
 At the beginning of every play we say the play’s title and GO, and when the play ends, we’ll say CURTAIN.
-At that point, you look to your menu, find a play title you like, find its number and shout that number as quickly and loudly as you can.
+At that point, you shout the number of the play you want to see next.
 We’ll repeat that.

 1) We say, “The Play’s Title,” Go!